kishorebabu-ms/MediaMelt/README.md

 # MediaMelt

 This project allows you to download a YouTube video as an MP4 file and convert it to MP3 audio format.
-It utilizes `pytube` for downloading the video and `moviepy` for extracting the audio.
+It utilizes `pytube` for downloading the video and `moviepy` for extracting the audio

 ## Features:
 - Download YouTube video in the highest resolution available.